-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000. - (3) If the workplace is residential premises, the licensed asbestos removalist must, so far as is reasonably practicable, before commencing the licensed asbestos removal work, inform the following persons that asbestos removal work is to be carried out at the workplace, and when the work is to commence: - (a) the person who commissioned the asbestos removal work; - (b) a person conducting a business or undertaking at the workplace; - (c) the occupier of the residential premises; - (d) the owner of the residential premises; - (e) anyone occupying premises in the immediate vicinity of the workplace.
+- (3) If the workplace is domestic premises, the licensed asbestos removalist must, so far as is reasonably practicable, before commencing the licensed asbestos removal work, tell the following persons that asbestos removal work is to be carried out at the workplace, and when the work is to commence: - (a) the person who commissioned the asbestos removal work; - (b) a person conducting a business or undertaking at the workplace; - (c) the occupier of the domestic premises; - (d) the owner of the domestic premises; - (e) anyone occupying premises in the immediate vicinity of the workplace.

-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000.
+- (a) In the case of an individual-\$6 000. - (b) In the case of a body corporate-\$30 000.